- Work With USAID

 - Consult with Mission or Bureau/Technical Office Point of Contact regarding alliance idea;

-- Submit Concept Paper or Letter of Intent (see submission guidelines in 2013 GDA Annual Program Statement [PDF]) to Mission or Bureau/Technical Office for review and approval with an email copy to email@example.com; and
+- Submit Concept Paper or Letter of Intent (see submission guidelines in the 2014 GDA APS) to Mission or Bureau/Technical Office for review and approval with an email copy to email@example.com; and

 - If requested by the Mission or Bureau/Technical Office, submit a Full Application.

-For more information, check out our Frequently Asked Questions on the GDA APS application process.
+For more information, check out our Frequently Asked Questions [PDF] on the GDA APS application process.

 Additional Information for the Private Sector